zainafzal08/time-map/docs/docs.md

 4. update availability
 5. lock in event (keep track of events so you can remove the times from availability + show stats)
 6. dashboard showing upcoming events / groups
-7. group creator should be able to kill a group
+7. group creator should be able to kill a group (replace leave with kill for leader)

 # Pages